Aditya-jain-0/Realtime_codeSharing/README.md

 Issue:
 Currently, there is an error where multiple connections are being displayed inside the editor page for a single user.
 This issue needs to be resolved to ensure that each user has a single connection displayed.

-The above Issue is fixed by Removing react Strictmode in react 18
+The above Issue is fixed by Removing react Strictmode in react >18 This behavior is typical of Strictmode in the development environment.
+It invokes certain functions twice to help detect unwanted side effects